-The information and data sciences disciplines are expanding rapidly thanks to an ever present demand for new innovations in information retrieval, storage, and analysis tools and techniques.
+The information and data sciences disciplines are expanding rapidly thanks to an ever present demand for new innovations in information retrieval, storage, processing and analysis tools and techniques.
 The Master of Science in Information Science is a 33 credit hour program which is designed to give individuals the advanced knowledge, skills, and technologies for working with large amounts of complex data.
-This degree will also serve as a stepping towards pursuing other graduate degrees such as the PhD in Integrated Computing – Information Science track.
+This degree will also serve as a stepping towards pursuing other graduate degrees such as the PhD in Computer and Information Science.

-The MS in Information Science can be completed online.
-Class lectures are broadcasted live by Internet using Blackboard Collaborate technology.
+The MS in Information Science can be completed mostly or wholly online.
+Class lectures are broadcast live in the internet using the Blackboard Collaborate software.
 Live webcast schedules coincide with the days and times listed for the on-campus courses.
 Most courses are scheduled one time per week starting at 2300 UTC (6:00 pm US CDT) and lasting for 2 hours and 40 minutes, but some classes may be scheduled at other times.
 Lectures for each course are recorded and can be viewed by students at a later time.
 The fall semester runs from about August 21 through December 15 and the spring semester from about January 5 to May 15.
-The exact dates for each semester vary and can be found on the calendar on the UALR homepage.
+The exact dates for each semester vary and can be found on the calendar on the UA Little Rock homepage.

 To learn more about Distance Learning, please check out the following link Distance Learning and Proctoring.